 Continue reading “Our Honeymoon in Hurghada, Egypt”

-Last week, we went to Orléans in France.
+In 2018, we went to Orléans in France.
 I went there to present a paper for some work that I did at my previous company.
-The presentation was 5 days, but the first day was only starting late in the night.
+The presentation was five days, but the first day was only starting late in the night.
 Friday was finished in the morning.
 And Thursday was social tours by the conference.
 So we had quite some time for us.
 That is why Mrs. The Poor Swiss decided to come around as a small vacation.

 All around, it was a great trip in a really beautiful city.
 We had a great time.
 I wanted to share this travel for you.
 And also share some of the pictures we took :)

-Continue reading “Revolut Credit Card – No more foreign exchange fees!”
+Continue reading “Revolut Credit Card – Eliminate Foreign Exchange Fees!”